odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

-          You end the day after a short drive to Serampore, once a feudal town, then a Danish colony called Frederiknagore in the 18th and 19th centuries, then one of the places that saw the Bengal Renaissance when the British started India’s second ever railway line here.
-Today, it shows off a collection of colonial-era buildings among a variety of temples, a great place to check out Bengal’s amazing past.
+          You end the day after a short drive to Serampore, once a feudal town, then a Danish colony called Frederiknagore in the 18th and 19th centuries, then one of the places that saw the Bengal Renaissance when the British started India's second ever railway line here.
+Today, it shows off a collection of colonial-era buildings among a variety of temples, a great place to check out Bengal's amazing past.
       - type: hotel
         url: >-
           /destinations/india/states/west-bengal/cities/serampore/hotels/the-denmark-tavern/
         title: The Denmark Tavern
         content: >-
-          This 232-year-old two-storied structure by the banks of the Hooghly was a tavern and hotel where the Danes kept their flagstaff and cannons.
+          This 230-plus-year-old two-storied structure by the banks of the Hooghly was a tavern and hotel where the Danes kept their flagstaff and cannons.
 It took around two years to restore the tavern to its former glory, and is now a very attractive hotel, with a cafe attached.
-          Inside you’ll find a cosy colonial ambience and lovely, high-ceilinged rooms with the hotel’s pretty green shutters.
+Inside you'll find a cosy colonial ambience and lovely, high-ceilinged rooms with the hotel's pretty green shutters.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''